 In order to understand this communication, we needed to develop technologies that would allow us to image and manipulate cell signalling by the ubiquitous second messenger calcium at high spatial and temporal resolution.
 This has enables us to perform a wide range of pharmacological and mechanical experiments in both intact and en face arterial preparations to better understand the mechanisms behind vascular function.

-Please click on a links below to read more about the work we do, and the technologies we have developed...
+Please click on the links below to read more about the work we do, and the technologies we have developed...